ElisabethHuhn/ArchitectureTemplate/README.md

 This project is a specific example of using the template as a starting point.

-In partucular, it is for an interview with Fetch
+In particular, it is for an interview with Fetch.
+It is located in as a branch on my Architectural Template App Repository https://github.com/ElisabethHuhn/ArchitectureTemplate/tree/fetchrewards

 # Discussion